Saartje87/pbjs-0.6/docs/PB-$.md

 ### contains

-Check if given element is descendant of this.
+Check if given element is descendant of first element in the set.

 ###### Signature
 ```javascript